aftabanjum4451/Basic-Machine-Translation/README.md

 # Basic-Machine-Translation
-I construct a machine translation system and a locality sensitive hashing table for document search based on cosine similarities in this short project.
+In this small project, I build a machine translation system and a locality sensitive hashing table for document search based on cosine similarities.
+The system converts words from English to Spanish.

 # libraries
 - gensim